The Dark Underbelly of Veganism

 This morning I watched the story on ABC about blogger Jordan Younger and her battle with orthorexia.
 It could have been a great story about self-acceptance and overcoming a physiological disorder.
 Instead, it’s a blatant bashing of veganism.
-Though disappointing, I’m not writing to debate Jordan’s choice to give up on veganism, that’s another topic for discussion.
+Though disappointing, I’m not writing to debate Jordan’s choice to give up on veganism; that’s another topic for discussion.
 I’m writing because I’m angry – really angry – about how the media continues to portray our vegan lifestyle choice as the reason for people’s suffering.

+NationalEatingDisorders.org defines orthorexia as: Those who have an “unhealthy obsession” with otherwise healthy eating may be suffering from “orthorexia nervosa,” a term which literally means “fixation on righteous eating.”
 Orthorexia is not an official eating disorder.
-The site shares that orthorexia appears to be motivated by health, but there are underlying motivations, which can include safety from poor health, compulsion for complete control, escape from fears, wanting to be thin, improving self-esteem, searching for spirituality through food, and using food to create an identity.
+The site shares that orthorexia appears to be motivated by health.
+Still, there are underlying motivations, including safety from poor health, the compulsion for complete control, escape from fears, wanting to be thin, improving self-esteem, searching for spirituality through food, and using food to create an identity.
 The site makes no mention of a vegan diet being the culprit.
 And that’s because it’s not the culprit.

-While I wish Jordan a healthy and happy life (and shame on those who made death threats at her because of her decision), I am disappointed she chose to give up her vegan lifestyle, since healing is not about what you do or don’t put on your plate, but about what goes on in your mind.
-And as a vegan, I still believe it’s the best way to eat for animals (there’s no such thing as “humane” slaughter), the environment and yes, health.
+While I wish Jordan a healthy and happy life (and shame on those who made death threats at her because of her decision), I am disappointed she chose to give up her vegan lifestyle since healing is not about what you do or don’t put on your plate, but about what goes on in your mind.
+And as a vegan, I still believe it’s the best way to eat for animals (there’s no such thing as “humane” slaughter), the environment, and yes, health.

-So my vegan friends, I pose this question.
+So, my vegan friends, I pose this question.
 How do we put veganism in a good light?
 How do we gain more acceptance with the mainstream media?
 How do we get them to stop linking our lifestyle to issues far beyond diet?
 What can we all do to move our lifestyle out of the “dark underbelly” of biased reporting?

-For me, I’ll keep writing, creating recipes and sharing the positive things I know about my lifestyle with as many people as will listen.
+For me, I’ll keep writing, creating recipes, and sharing the positive things I know about my lifestyle with as many people as will listen.
 And I’ll live by example.
 When people tell me I look great for my age, I’ll smile and let them know it’s at least due in part to my vegan diet.
 I’ll take care of myself.
-I’ll take care of my environment and make my foot print small as I can.
+I’ll take care of my environment and make my footprint small as I can.
 I’ll care for the animals.
 I’ll be their voice too.
 I’ll support vegan causes I believe in with my time and my money.

 And I’ll forgive myself for not being perfect.
 None of us are.

-While I might feel discouraged when hearing stories like Jordan’s, I won’t stay discouraged and I won’t give up on this lifestyle.
+While I might feel discouraged when hearing stories like Jordan’s, I won’t stay discouraged, and I won’t give up on this lifestyle.
 It’s too important.
 I hope you won’t either.